An Overview of Prototype Formulations for Interpretable Deep Learning: Conclusion

-Future work could explore further refinements to the probabilistic prototype formulations, including adaptive mechanisms for prototype selection or the integration of additional probabilistic models such as Mixture Models or Bayesian approaches like MGProto \cite{Wang2024MixtureGaussianDistributed} to further enhance interpretability and performance.
+Our results show the advantages of hyperspherical and probabilistic prototypes over the commonly used Euclidean formulation, with no loss to inherent interpretability.
+Future work could explore further refinements to probabilistic prototype formulations, including adaptive mechanisms for prototype selection or the integration of additional probabilistic models such as Mixture Models or Bayesian approaches like MGProto \cite{Wang2024MixtureGaussianDistributed}.